Structured sunflowers and canonical Ramsey properties: The infinite sunflower property for countably infinite structures

 Let $\mc{K}$ be a relational \Fr class.
 If each $3$-disjoint family of embeddings in $\mc{K}$ has a $3$-disjoint amalgam in $\mc{K}$, we say that $\mc{K}$ has the \emph{$3$-disjoint amalgamation property ($3$-DAP)}.
 If each $3$-disjoint family $(f_{I, J})$ in $\mc{K}$ with $\dom(f_{\varnothing, I}) = \varnothing$ for all $I \in 3^{(1)}$ has a $3$-disjoint amalgam in $\mc{K}$, we say that $\mc{K}$ has the \emph{$3$-DAP over $\varnothing$}. \end{defn}

-The following is \cite[Proposition 2.23]{GPS23} (the proof is relatively straightforward): \begin{lem} Let $M$ be a transitive relational \Fr structure whose age has the $3$-DAP over $\varnothing$.
+The following is \cite[Proposition 2.23]{GPS23} (the proof is relatively straightforward, and we omit it): \begin{lem} Let $M$ be a transitive relational \Fr structure whose age has the $3$-DAP over $\varnothing$.
 Then each basic open set of $M$ is isomorphic to $M$. \end{lem} \begin{rem} In \cite{GPS23}, this result is stated with the assumption that $\Age(M)$ has the $3$-DAP, but in fact only the $3$-DAP over $\varnothing$ is used in the proof.
-The above result also appears in \cite[Lemma 16]{AKM25} with the additional assumption of $\omega$-saturation (and the erroneous omission of vertex-transitivity). \end{rem}
+The above result also appears in \cite[Lemma 16]{AKM25} with the additional assumption of $\omega$-saturation (and the erroneous omission of transitivity). \end{rem}

-Thus we have: \begin{prop} Let $M$ be a transitive relational \Fr structure with the $3$-DAP.
-Then $M$ has the galah property, and thus the infinite sunflower property. \end{prop} \begin{eg} Let $r \in \N$ with $r \geq 2$.
+Thus via Lemma \ref{l: galah iff loc repl}, Lemma \ref{l: galah implies strong amalg}, Proposition \ref{p: equiv cipRP} and Theorem A we have: \begin{prop} Let $M$ be a transitive relational \Fr structure with the $3$-DAP over $\varnothing$.
+Then $M$ has the galah property and the infinite sunflower property. \end{prop} \begin{eg} Let $r \in \N$ with $r \geq 2$.
 For $n \in \N_+$, we let $K^{(r)}_n$ denote the complete $r$-uniform hypergraph on $n$ vertices.
-It is straightforward to see that for $n > r \geq 3$, the generic $K^{(r)}_n$-free hypergraph (the \Fr limit of the class of finite $K^{(r)}_n$-free hypergraphs) has the $3$-DAP, and hence by Proposition \ref{p: 3-DAP implies galah} and Theorem \ref{t: inf SP} has the infinite sunflower property. \end{eg}
+It is straightforward to see that for $n > r \geq 3$, the generic $K^{(r)}_n$-free hypergraph (the \Fr limit of the class of finite $K^{(r)}_n$-free hypergraphs) has the $3$-DAP, and hence by Proposition \ref{p: 3-DAP implies galah} has the infinite sunflower property. \end{eg}